 Husband and Wife duo, Chad and Lauren Townsend love ice cream.
 Me too, guys.
 In 2014, Millie's Homemade Ice Cream - ice cream built on the foundations of all natural and local ingredients - was born.
 With flavors like Salted Hazelnut and Coconut Sorbet, I'd be lying if I said my mouth wasn't watering while looking at all the pictures.
 Aside from their shop, you can scoop up a pint of Millie's at a few local grocery stores!
 Cue me zooming to the nearest one...now.

-Originally built as a barbershop in the 60s by a local guy in the neighborhood, he decided 3 years later maybe hair wasn't his thing and moved on to the next best thing - ice cream.
+Originally opened as a barbershop in the 60s by a local guy in the neighborhood, he decided 3 years later maybe hair wasn't his thing and moved on to the next best thing - ice cream.
 Though passed through several families' hands and building colors, one thing has remained the same - ice cream.
 With their claim to fame being "Pittsburgh's Largest Cone" with ice cream teetering at a towering 13 inches, Remember When will have you knocking on their door for more.